HL7/coordinated-registry-network/source/pages/profiles.md

 #### Extensions

-There are currently no extensions defined for this implementaiton guide since the data elements list is still being finalized.
+There are currently no extensions defined for this implementation guide.

 {% include list-extensions.xhtml %}